 Food and water don't have to fit in your pockets while you're on the trainer.
 Go ahead and set up a small table next to your bike.
-Make sure there's room for the TV and DVD remotes, your phone, and the baby monitor (if applicable).
+Make sure there's room for the TV remote, your phone, and the baby monitor (if applicable).

 Unless you are setting your indoor bike trainer up in an unheated garage, you will need a fan to keep you cool.
 You'll want a towel or two as well.
-Remember all the sweat I mentioned above?
+Remember all the sweat that was mentioned above?

 Now you should be ready for a winter full of crushing your training goals.
 We look forward to seeing a stronger, faster you in the spring!
-(We don't have to race against you, right?)
+(As long as we don't have to race against you.)

 Need some tips to keep your indoor ride interesting?
 Get some ideas from our Break through Bike Trainer Boredom article.